openebs/openebs/contribute/design/README.md

 ##Architecture

-OpenEBS, being container native, seamlessely integrates easily into the container orchestartors.
-In the following diagram, we use Kubernetes as an example (and also the first orchestrator into which OpenEBS is integrated).
+In the following diagram, we use Kubernetes as an example, but the concepts applies to other orchestration engines as well.
 ![OpenEBS Deployment](../../documentation/source/_static/architecture-overview-hc.png)

-OpenEBS comprises of VSMs and Maya.
+OpenEBS, being container native, seamlessely integrates easily into the container orchestartors via OpenEBS VSM and OpenEBS Maya.

 ### VSM ( aka storage containers or storage pods )